JorjaFox/library/content/politics.md

 author: ipstenu
 layout: post
 categories: ["Politics"]
-tags:
+tags: ["Index"]
 permalink: /politics/
 ---

-In addition to her [Advocacy]({{ site.baseurl }}/advocacy/), Jorja is very politically active.
-She spends time with the [Artists & Athletes Alliance]({{ site.baseurl }}/advocacy/artists-athletes/), fights for legislation for the protection of animals, and has spoken out against candidates like George W. Bush.
+In addition to her [Advocacy](/library/advocacy/), Jorja is very politically active.
+She spends time with the [Artists & Athletes Alliance](/library/advocacy/artists-athletes/), fights for legislation for the protection of animals, and has spoken out against candidates like George W. Bush.

 ## eGreetings: Vote in November (2004)